pleumza2009/pleumza2009/README.md

 # Hi there 👋

 My name is  Thanakorn Jaroensetthakul.
 I'm  a new grad  from School of Information, King mongkut's university of technology thonburi.
-Now, i'm learning to be data engineer and prepare and bring big value for everyone. i learned and developed  in Android  after i do my senior project name "Happien" (https://github.com/pleumza2009/Happien) and you can see more  about Android stuffs in my github.
+Now, i'm learning to be data engineer and prepare and bring big value for everyone, so i want to builds great android applications too. i learned and developed  in Android  after i do my senior project name "Happien" (https://github.com/pleumza2009/Happien) and you can see more  about Android stuffs in my github.
 I love about miner and learning about it

 ## Profile

 ### Skills

-###  :construction_worker_man:	data engineer (learning)

-#### :keyboard: Lauguages
-- Python
-- SQL

-Knowlegde
- - ETL, ELT concept
- -  Machine learning concept

 ### :basecampy: Android